 Mike Dangeli (Nisga’a, Tlingit, Tsetsaut, Tsimshian) grew up in his people’s traditional territory in Southeast Alaska and Northern British Columbia.
 Mike is a renowned artist and carver.
 His work is collected and exhibited throughout North America and Europe.
 He is a singer, songwriter, and dancer.
 Mike and wife Mique’l lead the Git Hayetsk Dancers, an internationally renowned First Nations dance group based in Vancouver.
 He has carved more than 100 of the masks performed by their group.

-David Delgado earned his BFA in Sculpture at California College of the Arts in Oakland/San Francisco.
-David is the glaze technician and a faculty member at The Potters’ Studio in Berkeley.
-He has shown in the San Francisco area and throughout Southern California.
-David lives in Berkeley, CA.
+Darcy Delgado earned her BFA in Sculpture at California College of the Arts in Oakland/San Francisco.
+Darcy is the glaze technician and a faculty member at The Potters’ Studio in Berkeley.
+She has shown in the San Francisco area and throughout Southern California.
+Darcy lives in Berkeley, CA.

 Barbara Drake (Tongva) is a tribal elder and culture keeper.
 Her program, Preserving Our Heritage, is a bank of native foods collected, preserved and processed for tribal elders.
 She is a member of the Mother Earth Clan, a group of Southern California Native American women educators who have taught extensively in museums, schools and tribal institutions.
 She is also a founding member of the Chia Café Collective.